realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing-infinities-and-clamp-modeling.md

 - finer-grain explanation provides refinement
 - both are constrained by interaction with reality

+Where direct fine-grained probing is limited, ethically constrained, destructive, or structurally inaccessible, understanding should proceed by constrained structural inference from what reality reliably permits, prevents, and stabilizes.

+A concise formulation:

+**Where direct fine-grained probing is limited, understanding should proceed by constrained structural inference from what reality reliably permits, prevents, and stabilizes.**

 ---

-# 11. Why This Matters Beyond Psychology
+# 12. Why This Matters Beyond Psychology

 Although this method helped derive mind-level structures such as salience, local ends, and habituation, it is not limited to psychology.

 It can be used in:

 ## Physics

 If a simplified model runs indefinitely, ask what interaction or boundary condition was omitted.

 ## Biology

 If a process appears indefinitely self-amplifying, ask what homeostatic or ecological clamp limits it.

 ## Politics

 If one value appears infinitely extendable, ask what rival goods or real constraints must bound it.

 ## Institutions

 If one metric expands without end, ask what mission-good, friction, or trust condition has been dropped.

 ## Governance

 If one policy direction totalizes, ask what plural goods or legitimacy clamps are missing.

 ## Culture

 If one narrative consumes all meaning, ask what competing grounds of life have been eroded.

 This is why the method is broad: